oppia/oppia-android/wiki/Bazel-Setup-Instructions-for-Mac.md

 1. Install Bazel following the instructions [here](https://docs.bazel.build/versions/4.0.0/install-os-x.html#install-with-installer-mac-os-x).
 Make sure that you follow the instructions for installing a specific version (Oppia Android requires 4.0.0 and won't build on other versions).

-2. That’s it, now Bazel is setup permanently in your terminal, you can again check it by running the command:
+2. That’s it, now Bazel is install, you can check it by running the command:
    ```
    bazel --version
    ```